 Experienced players know the value of a “poker face.”
 But even this mask can be analyzed.
 The effort to maintain complete neutrality often results in unnatural stillness—a tell in itself.
 When a player suddenly becomes too quiet or too motionless, it may mean they’re trying to hide something big.

-Conversely, some players rely on reverse tells—intentionally misleading actions to bait opponents into wrong reads.
+Conversely, some players rely on reverse tells intentionally misleading actions to bait opponents into wrong reads.
 A faux sigh before going all-in, or acting nervous with a monster hand, is part of the psychological theater that makes poker so fascinating.
+If you’re just starting out and want to learn how to balance your physical and strategic play, check out this essential poker strategy for beginners guide.

 Cultural and Gender Differences in Tells